chrisduvivier/cub3D/README.md

 - The management of your window must remain smooth: changing to another window, minimizing, etc.
 - If the declared screen size in the map is greater than the display resolution, the window size will be set depending to the current display resolution.
 - The management of your window must remain smooth: changing to another window, minimizing, etc. (NO WORK TO DO ON THIS ONE?)
+- In case the Deepthought has eyes one day to evaluate your project, your program must save the first rendered image in bmp format when its second argument is "––save".
+    - Weird that the save image size is slightly different from the window I see when I run the cub.
+CHECKED DONE